An algorithmic approach to direct spline products: procedures and computational aspects

+is defined by the multiplicities $\mu_j^P$.
+For each breakpoint $\theta_j$, the number of ways to select $\mu_j^P$ occurrences among $m_j$ identical knots is ${m_j \choose \mu_j^P}$.
+Since selections are independent, the total multiplicity is

-This quantity therefore represents the repetition factor associated with $\mt^P$ in the full set of combinations.
-These multiplicities $m^P$ are precisely the weights used in Algorithm \ref{alg:improved} to factor out identical addends in the summation \eqref{eq:diequation}.
-A comprehensive procedure summarizing the reasoning developed in this section is outlined in Algorithm \ref{alg:comb}.
+This value counts how many times $\mt^P$ appears in the full set of combinations.
+It provides the weight used in Algorithm \ref{alg:improved} to group identical terms in \eqref{eq:diequation}.
+The full procedure is summarized in Algorithm \ref{alg:comb}.